fbpx Skip to Content

 6. It takes two to three weeks for roots to grow from the sphagnum moss.
 Once the plant’s roots have grown to a decent length, you can remove the stem from your mother plant.
 Cut right above and right below the moss.

 7. Remove the plastic wrap from the stem cutting.
-You don’t have to worry about much of a mess at this point.
+You don’t have to worry about much of a mess now.
 Be careful with the roots.

-8. While you were waiting for the roots to grow, you should have gotten a pot with soil ready for your new plant.
+8. While waiting for the roots to grow, you should have gotten a pot with soil ready for your new plant.
 Plant your new roots.

-9. If the stem can’t hold itself up, tie a straw to it.
+9. If the stem can’t hold itself up, tie a straw.
 But with roots, the cutting should be fine.

 10. Now you take care of your new plant.
-Water it, fertilize is, and make sure it gets adequate lighting.
+Water it, fertilize it, and make sure it gets adequate lighting.
 Watch it grow into a brand new Philodendron melanochrysum.

-As with any plant, some problems can come up when caring for a Philodendron melanochrysum.
+As with any plant, some problems can arise when caring for a Philodendron melanochrysum.

 Aphids